christopherdumas/Conceptionalis-Philosophica-Contemplatio/_posts/2020-05-31-section-2-epistemology.md

 Thus, knowing - and knowingly acting - in tune with reality minimizes risks and maximizes the long-run effectiveness of actions.

-## Ways of knowing properly
+## The only way to "know"

-To go about gathering knowledge "properly" means that the concepts and relations derived from the process of gathering must not consistently or randomly wrong with no hope of correction ,nor are then not guaranteed to have some connection to reality, nor are they in contradiction with the laws of the Object.
+A "proper" method of gathering knowledge is one that allows the apprehension of concepts (relation and otherwise) concerning "objects" in the envelope of consciousness in a way that yields either correct knowledge in broad strokes, or yields concepts in a way that allows for the later correction of errors, or is at least wrong in consistent ways that can be adjusted for.
+To go about gathering knowledge "properly" means that the concepts and relations derived from the process of inspecting the envelope of consciousness, the "outside world," must not consistently or randomly be wrong with no hope of correction, and are further guaranteed to have some connection to reality, and are not in contradiction with the laws of the Object.
 Any method of gathering that falls afoul of these rules is improper.

-There are primarily two methods of knowing properly which can be employed by those desiring possibly-useful knowledge, capable of falling under the jurisdiction of use.

-The first way, which is often called *a priori* reasoning - of both the analytic and synthetic types - is that which I will henceforth refer to as conceptual reasoning, since I deny that any truly *a priori* reasoning would have any connection to reality besides accidentally, and in fact, I don't think such a thing as *a priori* reasoning actually exists except in the minds of the insane.
-We have discussed why.

-Conceptual reasoning, in my understanding, is reasoning from simple, well-understood, widely known empirical experiences or facts; conceptual reasoning makes use of our understanding of the concepts around us to construct axioms as starting points - axioms which, if correctly constructed, should be so completely evident in the essence of phenomonologically immanent concepts that to deny them would require acknowledging them, pushing back the discussion to the laws of the Object.

-An example of such a statement is Descrates' "cogito ergo sum."
-It rests on such a phenomonologically immanent fact - a fact which every facit of related experience confirms - that to deny it requires the acknowledgment of it for the very act; this leaves the denier in a state of cognitive dissonance and contradiction so that to continue to fight would require them to deny the laws of logic.

-This method of knowing is very certain, rooted as it is in few or no contingencies, and relying only on the reasoning acumen of the philosopher, but by the same token it is very limited: the range of things that can be axioms and used as solid foundations is vanishingly small, especially for things that exist outside the human consciousness, in the world - can you think of any self-evident axioms that are about non-consciousness- or non-human-centered things?
-I for one cannot - and furthermore the complexity of thought and the strictures of logic required in the reasoning from these axioms severly limits even what can be done going purely from those paltry few axioms.

-Conceptual reasoning can be given "fuel" in the form of empirical knowledge, however, and this expands its grasp.

-All hope is not lost, hwoever: there is another method of knowing, called "science.** In my rburic it might be called observational reasoning, but here I have no quarrel with the common term.

-**UNFINISHED**
+As I have said before, there commonly are considered to be two distinct methods of knowing: *a priori* and *a posteriori*; however, as I mentioned in the previous section, the phenomonological and epistemological methods by which I derive my system preclude this distinction.
+Even seemingly *a priori* logic is in fact *after*, or *post* experience.
+All knowledge is then brought under the same heading: seemingly "pseudoscientific" - i.e. rational - knowledge, and vaunted "empirical" or "scientific" knowledge.
+Both take observations about reality and deduce from them according to the rules of the Object.

+However, there is a small difference between ways of knowing which produces the appearance of one or the other type of knowledge, *a priori* or *a posteriori*, based on what the observations that are begun with are.

+## "a priori" knowledge